Hercules Cortez

-Alfonso Carlos Chicharro (July 7, 1932 – July 24, 1971) was a Spanish professional wrestler and actor, better known by his ring name Hercules Cortez.
+Alfonso Carlos Chicharro y Lamamié de Clairac (July 7, 1932 – July 24, 1971) was a Spanish professional wrestler and actor, better known by his ring name Hercules Cortez.
 He competed in Spanish and other European and North American wrestling promotions including the American Wrestling Association and International Wrestling Alliance and at the time of his death was an incumbent co-holder of the AWA World Tag Team Championship.

 Professional wrestling career

 Alfonso Carlos Chicharro began his professional career in the 1950s as Pepe Chicharro/Pepe Cortés in Spain.
 In 1958, he competed in Canada and the United States using the name Claude Dassary.
 By 1960, Alfonso had finally settled on the name "Hercules Cortez", as suggested by his wife, Valeri.

 A trademark of Hercules Cortez was a giant boulder he brought from Spain which he would place in the ring and dare others to lift.
 He traveled all over the world wrestling in many different venues and territories.
 He also acted in several films in his native Spain and in some Italian movies.